Homeschooling: Answering Your Questions (Part Two)

 Homeschool Giveaways

-And there’s tons of educational material on Pinterest!
+And there are tons of educational materials on Pinterest!

-You many also enjoy reading posts from other homeschool moms at Homeschool Blog and Tell.
+You may also enjoy reading posts from other homeschool moms at Homeschool Blog and Tell.

 *Brian D. Ray, Ph.D., Facts on Homeschoooling (refers to students in grades K-12).